yassato/BIO373-1/README.md

 ## Documents

 - 1_Commands.md
-    The review of the commands.
+    The review of the commands lines.
+Used as a reference.
 - 2_Setup.md
-    How to set up environment on the server for variant calling.
+    How to set up environment on the server before variant calling.
 - 3_Mapping.md
-    Read mapping
+    Mapping reads on a reference genome.
 - 4_GATK.md
-    Variant calling
+    Calling SNPs and merging VCFs with GATK4.
 - X_Excercises.md
-    Basic and additional excercises
+    Basic excercises (1. & 2.); and optional excercises (3.-5.)

 ## Tentative schedule